ZedPea/album-log/README.md

 # album-log
 A set of utilities for logging albums listened to, the date listened to, the total unique albums listened to, etc

-Mainly started to try out using parsec on my previously manually curated file layout, which grew unwieldly to edit manually.

 ## Installation

 #### Install prerequisited